|Location:||Rapakiventie 20, Helsinki|

 |Address:||Pihlajamäki Potholes, Rapakiventie 20, Helsinki, Tel: +358-, Fax: +358-,|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-One of the exceptional facts about this tubs is the age.
+One of the exceptional facts about these tubs is the age.
 They are 50,000 years old, which means they were not formed during the end of the last Ice Age, but an earlier one.
-This means they survived beeing covered by 3.5km of ice at least once.
+This means they survived by being covered by 3.5 km of ice at least once.